tsadiktalmudim/team-profile-generator/README.md

 The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.
 If testing is required, this application uses Jest (npm init, npm install, npm install --save-dev jest).

 ## Usage
 Use inquirer from your command line to answer questions about your project.
-View walk through video here - Screencastify
+View walk through video here [Awesome Screenshot](https://www.awesomescreenshot.com/video/8448778?key=7efb6f53b8d6890c494e4dc72d8445e4)

 ## License
 This project is utilizing the MIT license